bartificer/programming-by-stealth/docs/_tidbits/tidbit18.md

 As we record this instalment in March 2026, we're paused between the first and second halves of a mini-series dedicated to building websites on GitHub Pages.
 We started with a generic look at how GitHub Pages can be customised to build static sites with just about any generator, but we focused mainly on using the default generator built into GitHub Pages, [Jekyll](https://jekyllrb.com).

 In the first part of our exploration of Jekyll and GitHub Pages, we focused on the practicalities of building a basic website with our own custom layouts and style built with [Bootstrap 5](https://getbootstrap.com/docs/5.2/getting-started/introduction/).
 Specifically, we explored Jekyll's build process for converting folders of Markdown files with YAML front matter into HTML+CSS+JavaScript websites.
-Specifically, we learned about the Jekyll configuration file, its folder structure, and how to control the look of a site using Jekyll layouts, Jekyll variables, the Liquid templating engine, and the SASS CSS pre-processor.
+Specifically, we learned about the Jekyll configuration file, its folder structure, and how to control the look of a site using Jekyll layouts, Jekyll variables, the Liquid templating engine, and the [SASS](https://sass-lang.com) CSS pre-processor (*Syntactically Awesome Style Sheets*).
 To capitalise on our existing knowledge, we looked at how to integrate Bootstrap deeply into Jekyll, allowing fine-grained customisations.

-**BART: Remind us of what SASS stands for?
-I know it's not the same as SaSS, but it is confusing that it almost has the same abbreviation and sounds the same when said out loud**

 Writing the first half of the mini-series on Jekyll was the perfect preparation for my big January project.
 Had I not written instalments [175](./pbs175) up to and including [181](./pbs181), I would never have succeeded.
 But equally, without having done that work, I'd really have struggled to start writing the second half of the GitHub Page and Jekyll series.